andreaperaltro/bbs/PROJECT_OVERVIEW.md

 ## Image Handling & Gallery
 - **Images are uploaded to Supabase Storage (bucket: portfolio-images).**
 - **Image URLs are saved in Firestore and displayed in the portfolio.**
 - **Gallery popup:** Clicking a project image opens a modal overlay with navigation arrows to browse all images for that project.
 Overlay is styled with BBS palette and closes only when clicking the background or close button.
+Navigation bug fixed so arrows do not close the modal.
 - **Placeholder images:** If an image URL is from via.placeholder.com, it is rendered with `<img>` for compatibility in local dev and production.
 All other images use Next.js `<Image />` for optimization.

 ## Next.js Image Optimization